gdscbpdc/GDSC_BPDC_Webpage/docs/2022-2023/13_Prompt_Engineering.md

 ## Rules

-- The competition is on Apr 29, from 12 Noon to 12 Midnight.
-Late submissions will not be considered.
+- Late submissions will not be considered.
 - Every submission must include a prompt that was used to generate the code.
 This prompt must be included in the comments of your submission. **Submissions without a prompt in the comments will not be considered**.
 An example in Python would be

 ```python